Bao Zheng: Impeaching Zhang Yaozuo

 During his years in the government service, Bao had thirty high officials demoted or dismissed for corruption, bribery, or dereliction of duty.
 In addition, as the imperial censor, Bao avoided punishment despite many other contemporary imperial censors having been punished for minor statements.

 As prefect of Kaifeng

 In 1057, Bao was appointed the magistrate of the capital city of Bian (present day Kaifeng).
-Bao held the position for a mere period of one year, but he initiated several material administrative reforms, including allowing the citizens to directly lodge complaints with the city administrators, thereby bypassing the city clerks who were believed to be corrupt and in the pay of local powerful families.
+Bao held the position for only one year, but he initiated several material administrative reforms, including allowing the citizens to directly lodge complaints with the city administrators, thereby bypassing the city clerks who were believed to be corrupt and in the pay of local powerful families.